 We travel the world to experience new cultures, discover new places and meet new people.
 As a destination marketer you should focus on developing a unique positioning to highlight top experiences within your destination and capture travellers’ attention by catering to one of their emotional needs.

-The idea is to create a strong bond between the potential traveller and your destination by immersing them in a fun and memorable experience before they even reach your shores.
-A lot of people don’t know much about the cultures of other countries so the focus should be on educating them in a fun and engaging way while trying to evoke genuine positive emotions within them.
+The idea is to create a strong bond between potential travellers and your destination.
+You can do this by immersing them in fun and memorable experiences before they even reach your shores.
+As lot of people don’t know much about the cultures of other countries, your focus should be on educating them in a fun and engaging way while trying to evoke genuine positive emotions within them.

 In the digital space, it’s all about genuine storytelling.
 Choose the right digital communication channels and tools.

 Here are some tips:

 1. Use various digital channels to connect with travellers and create an immersive experience.
 Make use of your website, apps, social media platform to spread your message.

-2. Showcase the travelling experiences only you can provide using video and images creatively
+2. Showcase travelling experiences that only you can provide by creatively using videos and images

-3. Give them a feeling of your tours and activities through content you share with them.
-Make it interactive so you evoke the right feeling within your audience.
+3. Use creative content to give travellers a preview of your tours and activities.
+Make it interactive so you evoke the right feeling.